IEEE 11073 SDC.

 Roles

-The application-relevant data is written by the providers to a memory area called the "Medical Data Information Base" (MDIB) and written from there to the MDIB of the higher-level consumer.
+The application-relevant data is written by the providers to a storage area called a "Medical Data Information Base" (MDIB) and from there to the MDIB of the higher-level consumer.
 In this context, one also speaks of digital twins.
-The data is available in a structured form with its description.
+In the process, the data is available in structured form with its description.

-SDC offers such a wide range of functions that all the use cases discussed so far have been easy to visualise.
-Get, set and subscribe methods are available.
+SDC offers such a wide range of functions that all the use cases discussed so far have been easy to illustrate.
+Get, Set and Subscribe methods are available.

 Activities

-embeX has been involved in the dissemination of SDC since 2019 - initially by participating in the BMBF-funded PoCSpec project.
+Since 2019, embeX has been involved in promoting SDC, initially through its participation in the BMBF-funded PoCSpec project.

-In a strategic collaboration, embeX is developing a particularly powerful and comprehensive SDC stack in accordance with IEEE 11073 exclusively for Vector Informatik GmbH, which is characterised by the fact that it supports both the original XML format and the modern gRPC.
+In a strategic collaboration, embeX is developing a particularly powerful and comprehensive SDC Stack in accordance with IEEE 11073 exclusively for Vector Informatik GmbH.
+One of its distinguishing features is that it supports both the original XML format and the modern gRPC.

-Stacks are integrated into the medical products of well-known manufacturers until they are ready for approval, taking into account all safety and security requirements.
+For renowned manufacturers, stacks are integrated into their medical devices until they are ready for approval, taking all safety and security concerns into account.